mutabay/mutabay/README.md

 ## About Me

 I'm a computer scientist with a background in software engineering and applied AI.
-My work spans software engineering, distributed systems, data engineering, and AI, but I enjoy exploring many areas of computer science to better understand how complex systems are designed and built.
+My work focuses on software engineering, distributed systems, data engineering, and AI, but I enjoy exploring many areas of computer science to better understand how complex systems are designed and built.

 ## Projects